 Russia doesn't like that.

-Russia is very important for Russia.
+Russia is very important for Russia, oil.

 Oil and gas.

-Uh we are now an exporter because of an incredible six months that I had, an exporter of oil and gas.
+We are now an exporter because of an incredible six months that I had, an exporter of oil and gas.

 That's bad for Russia.

-I always said I don't think Russia wants me because I want a strong military and I want low energy prices.
+I always said, I don't think Russia wants me because I want a strong military and I want low energy prices.

-Energy is a disaster, low energy prices is a disaster for Russia.
+Low energy prices is a disaster for Russia.

 Additionally, it seems that Russia spent a lot of money on that false report, and that was Russian money.

-And I think it was Democrat money too.
+And I think it was Democrat money, too.

 You could say that was collusion.

-Plus the Democrats colluded on the Ukraine, so they colluded.
+Plus, the Democrats colluded on the Ukraine, so they colluded.

 And then when you get down to it, why isn't the FBI looking at the DNC server?

-Now I don't know how the FBI can investigate something if the DNC, the Democrats, refuse to give the server.
+Now, I don't know how the FBI can investigate something if the DNC, the Democrats, refuse to give the server.

 So we have an investigation of something that never took place.